Skip to main content

 Gaurav Sachanandani

-Gaurav is a first-six pupil developing a Tax specialist practice.
+Gaurav is a second-six pupil developing a Tax specialist practice.

 Gaurav read law at the age of seventeen as a Vice Chancellor International Scholar at Cardiff University.
 He graduated with a First Class Degree, with notable performance in Equity and Trusts law.
-While undertaking the Bar Course at the Inns of Court College of Advocacy, Gaurav was engaged in high-level Tax disputes assisting a leading KC at the Tax Bar and Julian Hickey at Exchequer Chambers (Part of TBG) as their Research Assistant.
+While undertaking the Bar Course at the Inns of Court College of Advocacy, Gaurav was engaged in high-level Tax disputes assisting a leading KC at the Tax Bar and Julian Hickey as their Research Assistant.

 Tax